-- The CEO and procurator Management validate all ORSA exercises before being reviewed by the Board, along with the action plans necessary of the entity's level of solvency. - The Board of Directors: - monitors the implementation of ORSA, provides an opinion on the principles and assumptions considered for the ORSA work, and examines the entity's ORSA reports; - validates the principles and assumptions considered for the ORSA and approves the ORSA reports.
+The Management Meeting validates all ORSA exercises before being reviewed by the Board of Directors, along with the action plans necessary of the entity's level of solvency.

+- The Board of Directors, monitors the implementation of ORSA, provides an opinion on the principles and assumptions considered for the ORSA work, and examines the entity's ORSA reports. - The Board of Directors validates the principles and assumptions considered for the ORSA and approves the ORSA reports.